 Families new to the Laveen School District

-Placement is subject to available space and is based on the following priorities:
+Per Policy JFB, placement is based on the following priorities:

-- Siblings of students enrolled
+- Siblings of students already enrolled.

-- Children of employees
+- Students who are children of district employees

 Students that currently walk to school and students that are currently bused to their neighborhood school will continue to do so.
 Bus transportation will continue to be offered to students living within a school’s transportation zone.